Integrity Council In Depth

 The faculty members are selected from the Academic Advisory Committee of the Faculty Senate.
 The student body elects the student representatives from a list of students nominated by the faculty (only one may be a graduate student) to serve for one academic year beginning in August.
 They must: maintain a minimum 2.5 GPA; have completed at least 75 hours at the end of the semester in which they are nominated; have declared a major and been approved by at least 90 percent of the faculty in their first declared major area.

 The chair is the Provost or his designated appointee.
 The chair is responsible for organizing the other council members and conducting the meetings.
 A secretary takes minutes and keeps detailed records of council proceedings.
-The secretary may be chosen from the Integrity Council members (student or faculty) or may be a person designated by the chair.
+The secretary will be temporarily appointed for each case to take minutes during the hearing.
+Typically, the secretary will be appointed by the college dean in which the violation has occurred.

 In the event that there is a student vacancy on the Integrity Council for any reason, the sitting members of the council shall nominate an eligible student to fill the vacancy.
 The nominee shall be subject to the faculty department vote within the student’s first declared major area.
 If the chair chooses to abdicate his/her position, then the Provost will select a new chair to preside.
 If the Provost serves as the chair and decides to step down, he/she will choose a replacement.